alperuzun/THRESHOLD/README.md

 Additionally, you can find the most saturated genes with the `Top x Saturated Genes` button.
 Simply enter the number of top genes you want to find in the `x:` parameter and press the button.

-To export a `.png` file of the Graph, a `.txt` file of the Data or a `.txt` file of removed pseudogenes, press the corresponding buttons above the graph.
+To export a `.png` file of the Graph, a `.txt` file of the saturation Data or a `.txt` file of removed pseudogenes, press the corresponding buttons above the graph.

 To begin a new analysis with the same file, press the back button.
 If you would like to restart your analysis entirely, press the restart button.